alkatoutl/alkatoutl.github.io/index.md

 ## User Persona

-First, I looked up the current trends for website design and found that accessibility and customized content based on geolocation were among some of the top ones.
-Second, I looked at who made up our targeted customer segment and what their needs were.
+First, I looked up the current trends for website design and found that accessibility and customized content based on geolocation were among some of the top ones and I thought that was enough to advocate for i18n and l10n. **Wrong**.

+After getting the chance to talk to an actual product manager at Google, Diana Chen, she helped me see that I not only needed to look at the market and its trends as a product manager, but it was also just as important to look at who our users are.
+The overall role of a product manager is to understand your customers and their needs to make better products for them.
+So, I went back and did some research on who our targeted customer segment was and what their needs were.

-TransitHealth is a website that gives data on city transit and health so generally the type of person who would be using our site would most likely be someone who uses city transit and someone who cares about health management for reasons like lack of healthcare access, regular exposure to people/environments outside of their home during Covid and so on.
+[TransitHealth](https://scarletstudio.github.io/transithealth ) is a website that gives data on public city transit and health so generally the type of person who would be using our site would most likely be someone who uses public city transit and someone who cares about health management for reasons like lack of healthcare access, regular exposure to people/environments outside of their home during Covid and so on.
 Now I needed to do some research on _who_ those people were and what their regular needs looked like.

-After breaking down the customer segment into its two groups, transit users and health-conscious residents, I did research on each to find out what demographics they were made up of which is shown down below:
+After breaking down the customer segment into its two groups, public transit users and health-conscious residents, I did research on each to find out which demographics they were made up of which is shown down below:

 ![Image](https://i.ibb.co/N3zZy1t/sp3.jpg)